Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 check the code signing certificate to confirm that it is signed by Thycotic and has a valid certificate chain.
 To do this:

-1. Right-click on ThycoticSetup.exe and select “Properties” from the context menu.
+1. Right-click on ThycoticSetup.exe and select "Properties" from the context menu.

-2. Switch to the “Digital Signatures” tab.
+2. Switch to the "Digital Signatures" tab.

     ![](images/0f285f8d483b8a5d5627e6ffa0863bfa.png)

-3. Verify that the name of signer is “Thycotic Software” and make note of the date in the Timestamp.
-Select that entry in the Signature list and click “Details.”
+3. Verify that the name of signer is "Thycotic Software" and make note of the date in the Timestamp.
+Select that entry in the Signature list and click "Details."

     ![](images/f43039d1de871b345f113d9cfaea7705.png)

-4. Click “View Certificate” to view the signing certificate.
+4. Click "View Certificate" to view the signing certificate.

     ![](images/8bef4632522c8e29bd38ff27db422cdc.png)

-5. Verify that the certificate is issued to “Thycotic Software” and that the signing timestamp from the signature list is within the “Valid from” date range.
+5. Verify that the certificate is issued to "Thycotic Software" and that the signing timestamp from the signature list is within the "Valid from" date range.

-6. Switch to the “Details” tab.
+6. Switch to the "Details" tab.

     ![](images/1c0b3a35c3375919655fa9ee73cbe99a.png)

-7. Verify that the “Enhanced Key Usage” field lists that the key is valid for code signing, as shown above.
+7. Verify that the "Enhanced Key Usage" field lists that the key is valid for code signing, as shown above.

-8. Select the “Extended Error Information” field.
+8. Select the "Extended Error Information" field.

     ![](images/f8c05c670d762052cec4ee873daad64b.png)

-9. Verify that the certificate’s revocation status is “OK”
+9. Verify that the certificate's revocation status is "OK"

-10. Switch to the “Certification Path” tab.
+10. Switch to the "Certification Path" tab.

     ![](images/101507a573a993631de845419931d168.png)

-11. View each certificate in the chain above “Thycotic Software” and verify that the certificates are all valid.
+11. View each certificate in the chain above "Thycotic Software" and verify that the certificates are all valid.

 ### Running the Installer